nicholaswilde/recipes/docs/cookies-and-bars/millionaire's-shortbread.md

 ### Step 3

-Add the condensed milk, cinnamon, and vanilla, and bring to a boil, stirring continuously until the mixture has thickened slightly — on a high heat for about 5 minutes.
+Add the [sweetened condensed milk][2], cinnamon, and vanilla, and bring to a boil, stirring continuously until the mixture has thickened slightly — on a high heat for about 5 minutes.

 ### Step 4